-The LTM®4620 is a complete dual 13A output switching mode DC/DC power supply.
-Included in the package are the switching controller, power FETs, inductors, and all supporting components.
-Operating from an input voltage range of 4.5V to 16V, the LTM4620 supports two outputs each with an output voltage range of 0.6V to 2.5V, set by a single external resistor.
-Its high efficiency design delivers up to 13A continuous current for each output.
+The LTM[®]4628 is a complete dual 8A output switching mode DC/DC power supply and can be easily configured to provide a single 2-phase 16A output.
+Included in the package are the switching controller, power FETs, inductor, and all supporting components.
+Operating from an input voltage range of 4.5V to 26.5V, the LTM4628 supports two outputs each with an output voltage range of 0.6V to 5.5V, set by a single external resistor.
+Its high efficiency design delivers 8A continuous current for each output.
 Only a few input and output capacitors are needed.

-The device supports frequency synchronization, multiphase operation, Burst Mode operation and output voltage tracking for supply rail sequencing and has an onboard temperature diode for device temperature monitoring.
+The device supports frequency synchronization, multiphase operation.
+Burst Mode operation and output voltage tracking for supply rail sequencing.
+It has an onboard temperature diode for device temperature monitoring.
 High switching frequency and a current mode architecture enable a very fast transient response to line and load changes without sacrificing stability.

 Fault protection features include overvoltage and overcurrent protection.
-The power module is offered in a proprietary space saving and thermally enhanced $15 \text{mm} \times 15 \text{mm} \times 4.41 \text{mm}$ LGA package with integrated top-side heat sink.
-The LTM4620 is RoHS compliant with a PB-free finish.
+The power module is offered in space saving and thermally enhanced 15mm × 15mm × 4.32mm LGA and 15mm × 15mm × 4.92mm BGA packages.
+The LTM4628 is RoHS compliant with Pb-free finish.

-Δ7, LT, LTC, LTM, Linear Technology, the Linear logo, μModule, Burst Mode and PolyPhase are registered trademarks and LTpowerCAD is a trademark of Linear Technology Corporation.
+∠, LT, LTC, LTM, Linear Technology, the Linear logo, μModule, Burst Mode and PolyPhase are registered and LTpowerCAD is a trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.